How to buy the best blender

 How much do I need to spend on a blender?

-Most blenders cost between £30-£150, but there are some super-premium 'professional-grade' blenders from brands such as Blendtec, Sage and Vitamix which cost significantly more - up to £550.
+Most blenders cost between £30-£150, but there are some super-premium 'professional-grade' blenders from brands such as Blendtec, Sage and Vitamix which cost significantly more - sometimes more than £500.

 Super-premium blenders claim to tackle many more food preparation tasks, such as milling grains, making nut milk, heating soup and chopping veg.
 Some also have lengthy guarantees and claim to be more durable than cheaper models.